hoangngo-sudo/p5js-Audition-Online/README.md

-An Audition online concept basic game using p5js library
+An Audition online concept basic game using the p5js library.